Frequently Asked Questions

 How much does a full immersion system cost?

-- A full immersion system designed for Antminer S9 machines is going to run roughly $200 – $300 per miner.
-That said, the cost may vary significantly depending on your specific configuration, as plumbing and other component or material needs will likely differ on a case by case basis.
+- The cost for a full immersion system will vary significantly depending on your specific configuration, as plumbing and other component or material needs will likely differ on a case by case basis.
 While our systems are modular and usually consist of the same general layout, each miner’s facility is different, and those variances are taken into consideration during our preparation of the estimate.

-- For example, if your mine consisted of all Whatsminer M10 machines (55 TH @ 3600 watts), the price per miner would increase, as they produce 3x the BTU’s when compared to an S9.
+- For example, if your mine consisted of all Whatsminer M20s machines (68 TH @ 3360 watts), the price per miner would increase, as they produce 3x the BTU’s when compared to an Antminer S9.
 As such, that setup would have greater cooling requirements and may require additional cooling capacity.
 This would result in the need for the system to be designed with a lower miner-to-dry cooler ratio so that the heat dissipation requirements can be met.

 I want to test immersion myself, do you sell 1 or 2 tank systems?